 With Walt Disney World reopening, one of the biggest announcements recently has been the creation of a new Disney World Park Pass Reservation system.
 It’s going to change the way you visit theme parks and who can visit.

 At least during the reopening period (July 11 through January 14, 2022), all visitors to The Walt Disney World theme parks will need to use the new Park Pass reservation system in order to secure a place in the parks.
 No reservation means you aren’t getting in.

-Disney has also extended the use of the Park Pass Reservation system into 2022.
+NEWS 2/16/21 – Disney has extended the use of the Park Pass Reservation system until 2023.
 This goes along with recent comments by Chairman of Disney Parks, Experiences and Products, Josh D’Amaro, who said it is here to stay.

 Read in the “NEWS” section for more on these latest updates.